 A mortgage, also referred to as a bond or home loan, is a form of long-term credit that can run for up to 25 or more years.
 It is provided to you to purchase your home, with the property as collateral until the repayment of the loan is complete.
 Should you fail to maintain repayments, the bank that has provided the funds has the right to sell the property to cover the outstanding balance of your mortgage.

 In terms of further credit, you can look at taking a 'second mortgage', which is essentially a way to take advantage of the equity in your home.
 Equity is the difference between your outstanding loan balance and the market value of your home.

 Personal Loan vs Mortgage

 There is not too much of a battle between these two types of credit.
 A mortgage is used to purchase your home, while a personal loan is a flexible line of credit that can be used for any reason.
-A personal loan can even complement a bond should you need cash for home related reasons such as legal fees, duties, or moving costs, or more.
-Of course you could consider applying for a personal loan online if you need to consolidate debt, fund travel plans, do some renovations or make larger purchases, among many other options.
+A personal loan can even complement a mortgage loan should you need cash for home-related reasons such as legal fees, duties, or moving costs, or more.
+Consider applying for a personal loan online if you need to consolidate debt, fund travel plans, do some renovations or make larger purchases, among many other options.

 If you are unsure about making a financial arrangement, chat to a financial expert before you make your decision.